 Liquidity ratios are one element of measuring the financial strength of a company.
 They assess its ability to pay its current bills.
 A key liquidity ratio is called the current ratio.
-It simply examines the relationship between a company's current assets and its current liabilities.
-On September 27, 2014 (remember that balance sheets reflect a point in time), Apple had \$68.5 billion in current assets and \$63.4 billion in current liabilities.
+It simply examines the relationship between a company's current assets (such as cash, inventory, accounts receivable) and its current liabilities.
+On September 25, 2021 (remember that balance sheets reflect a point in time), Apple had \$134.8 billion in current assets and \$125.5 billion in current liabilities.
 Simply, what this means is that Apple has more money on hand than they need to pay their bills.
-When a company has a current ratio greater than 1, they are in good shape to pay their bills; companies selling to Apple on credit would not need to worry that it is likely to run out of money.
+When a company has a current ratio greater than 1, they are in good shape to pay their bills.

-Apple, Inc. - Consolidated balance sheets
+Apple, Inc. - Abbreviated Balance sheet